dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 There are three simultaneous input signals that are processed and recognized, meaning that a representation set is activated for each one of them.
-The three representation sets, that are active at the same time, can be thought of as a single unified signal, a composed signal or composed representation set, which is the input to an encoder in the next level, that process it and encodes it to a higher level representation set.
+The three representation sets, that are active at the same time, can be thought of as a single unified signal, a **composed signal** or composed representation set, which is the input to an encoder in the next level, that process it and encodes it to a higher level representation set.
 This set is an encoded version of the composed representation set and represents a high concept which is composed of the lower level component concepts that were activated simultaneously at a previous level.
-As an example, if the composed concept is a rectangle, the lower level components could be lines and corners.
+As an example, if the higher composed concept is a rectangle, the lower level components could be lines and corners.

 The opposite process can also be achieved.
 If the composed concept is activated first (for example by a correlated high concept),